XelerT/hashtable/README.md

 ### Inlined asm

-Using inlining, we can try to get more from assembly optimisation.
+Using inlining, we can try to get more from assembly optimization.
 We will use inline assembly in function which find elements.

 ```C